masa-life/masa-marketing/README.md

 # masa.life — holding page

-Single static page on the `.co` apex.
+Single static page on the `.life` apex.
 Brand-correct, quiet, no funnel.
-Lives **outside** the Lovable app so a change here can never break Masa.

-Source of truth for the spec: ADR-0089 (to be added at cutover) and the approved plan in `.lovable/plan.md`.
+Source of truth for the spec: ADR-0089 (to be added at cutover) and the approved plan in `plan.md`.

 ## What it is